 Bulldogs are stocky, muscular dogs known for their unique appearance and gentle demeanor.
 Though short, these compact animals weigh 40 to 50 pounds.
 Bulldog puppies are quite energetic, but like the Basset Hound, tend to slow down as they age.
-Bulldogs have a loving personality that makes them fantastic family pets, though their short snouts can cause a few health problems.
+Bulldogs have a loving personality that makes them fantastic family pets, though their short snouts can lead to health problems.

 Australian Shepherds are a high-energy, intelligent breed that normally weighs between 40 and 65 pounds.
 Like most shepherds, they are agile and athletic.
 The Aussie is loyal and friendly, great for active families and families with children.
 They excel at sports like agility and disk.
 Australian Shepherds are also available in a miniature form, which weighs between 17 and 30 pounds.